top of page

 Marazion

 Spectacular views of St Michael’s Mount make this one of the most popular beaches in the area.
 There’s plenty of parking in Marazion although it gets very busy during the summer.
 There are places to eat and shop in town and a large children’s play area nearby.
-Lifeguard service during the summer and a seasonal dog ban.
+Lifeguard service during the summer.

 Long Rock